psumbera/solaris-openjdk/README.md

 After the build you should inspect build_dir/ for your OpenJDK binaries.

 Your build log files will be available in logs/ directory.

+You can use then archives.sh script which will create tar archives.